Cheizer66/Best-Practices/README.md

-# Vertical-Filter
+# Best Practices

-I'm working on a filter, which filters a array of nested arrays down to the value of one last index.
+I'm working on a filter which filters a array of nested arrays down to the value of one last index.
 This happens in 5 steps.
-At each step you choose which index value (string) get used to filter the array further.
+At each step you choose which index value (string) get used to filter the array.

 What you will see is an interface with 5 rows which represent a 5 levels deep array.